-A Room With A View Synopsis
+A Room with a View Book Synopsis

 Lucy has her rigid, middle-class life mapped out for her until she visits Florence with her uptight cousin Charlotte, and finds her neatly ordered existence thrown off balance.

-E M Forster’s A Room With A View is a bonafide classic that has been critically reviewed by greater literary minds than I, so here I will just briefly summarise my thoughts.
+E M Forster’s A Room with a View is a bonafide classic that has been critically reviewed by greater literary minds than I, so here I will just briefly summarise my thoughts.

 Cecil, who naturally preferred congratulations to apologies, drew down his mouth at the corners.
 Was this the reception his action would get from the world?
 Of course, he despised the world as a whole; every thoughtful man should; it is almost a test of refinement.
 But he was sensitive to the successive particles of it which he encountered.